thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/agent-types/pull-receive-agent.md

 ## Configuration

 The **Pull Receive Agent** will need the `PullRequestReceiver` to send out _PullRequest_ signal messages.
-Multiple _Sending Processing Modes_ can be configured on this _Receiver_. each with a maximum and minimum time interval in which the _PullRequests_ will exponentially be send.
+Multiple _Sending Processing Modes_ can be configured on this _Receiver_, each with a maximum and minimum time interval in which the _PullRequests_ will exponentially be send.

 Following example shows how two different _Sending Processing Modes_ are configured on the _Receiver_: